 - L7 Data Science

-Guidance from the Government on apprenticeships
+Guidance From the Government on Apprenticeships

-On Friday 27th March, Government confirmed that apprentices who are furloughed can continue learning and stay on their programmes.
+On Friday 27th March, the Government confirmed that apprentices who are furloughed can continue learning and stay on their programmes.

-Apprentices who are ready for their End Point Assessment but can't finish it due to Covid-19 related issues can have a break in learning.
+Apprentices who are ready for their End Point Assessment but can't finish it due to COVID-19 related issues can have a break in learning.
 While learners may be delayed in completing their apprenticeship, the Department of Education has brought in measures to avoid negatively impacting apprentices.